Caroline Butterwick

 United Kingdom

 I am a freelance journalist based in North Staffordshire.
 I write on a range of topics, with a particular interest in disability and mental health, wellbeing, the arts, and travel.
-My work appears in publications including the Guardian, the i paper, National Geographic Traveller, Mslexia, Psychologies, Wellcome Stories, Stylist, Happiful, and Adventure Travel.
+My work appears in publications including the Guardian, The i Paper, National Geographic Traveller, Mslexia, Psychologies, Wellcome Stories, Stylist, and Happiful.

 I also write short stories for children and adults, and have worked as a copywriter producing case studies for projects at Staffordshire University and the University of Wolverhampton.